SAIL

 Common challenge

-Coastal regions in the 2 Seas Area have to deal with specific challenges in relation to ageing as they are confronted with a particular mix of ageing people.
-This not only includes local elderly, but also the influx of ageing newcomers and visitors of an increasing average age.
-As this population puts pressure on health and social care systems, it is essential to enable them to stay active and independent for longer, to improve their wellbeing and quality of life to reduce costs and pressures on care systems.
+The partnership took form around the fact that coastal regions in the 2 Seas area deal with specific social, demographic, and economic challenges in relation to ageing.
+In this area there is a particular mix of ageing people from different age groups: baby boomers, 70-80 years, 80+.
+This not only includes local elderly, but also an influx of ageing newcomers and visitors of an increasing average age.
+As this population puts pressure on health and social care systems, it is essential to enable them to stay active and independent for longer, to improve their wellbeing and quality of life which can reduce costs and pressures on care systems.
+Although coastal regions offer an optimal environment to support a more active lifestyle, public authorities, third sector and local SMEs struggle to maintain local services and facilities that help to facilitate active ageing.
+Coastal regions also have a large appeal to visitors, who visit them for short and long term stays.
+The seasonal nature of the visitors however means that facilities and services are frequently underutilised, thereby also having an effect on their availability and profitability.

 Overall objective